[ Fiction | Artwork | Nonfiction | Reviews ]

 artist team please email the fiction editor

-; subject line: TFF artist query) stating your
+(; subject line: TFF artist query) stating your

 interest and be prepared to show some examples of

-your work--an online portfolio or demonstration
+your work; an online portfolio or demonstration

 site would be ideal.

 All artwork remains the copyright and property of the individual artists.
+We hope you will mention TFF and the illustrated story if showcasing your work elsewhere.

 The Future Fire also intends regularly to publish nonfiction items on topics of general interest to the audience of this magazine.
 We expect such articles to be informed and well-researched; we will attempt to have all articles refereed by experts in the relevant fields.